 The goal of this program is to support the Mission and Vision of AAEM and to support the objectives of the AAEM International Committee including: development of liaisons and fostering of opportunities for exchange of information, education, and ideas with international EM societies and organizations.

 AAEM has a long history of involvement in international emergency medicine through conferences, committees and the operation of the AAEM Scientific Assembly, and in recent years has increasingly invited and has funded multiple international EM physicians and EM residents for their participation in AAEM Scientific Assembly.

 Notice will be sent to AAEM members via email for scholarship nominations.
-Applicants should apply to the chair of the International Committee through the link above by Monday, August 30, 2021 at 11:59pm CT.
-More information coming soon.
+Applicants should apply to the chair of the International Committee through the link above by Monday, September 30, 2021 at 11:59pm CT.

 *Applicants should complete the scholarship application in full, including stating the desired funding as well as minimum funding that they can receive and still attend AAEM Scientific Assembly.